Peaked Traffic and Transportation Triage

 Corridor A to X in AL, GA, MD, MS, NC, NY, OH, PA, SC, TN, VA, WV

-Whether you focus on Peak Oil, Climate Chaos or what is euphemistically called the "Great Recession," each of these aspects of the permanent energy crisis mandate an end to highway expansion.
-We cannot afford to built more roads when we cannot maintain what we already have.
-The transition from cheap, abundant oil to expensive, hard to get oil is reducing the amount that people drive and damaging the economic system that requires endless growth to function.
-Peak Energy is starting to reduce the physical ability to grow traffic levels, regardless of economic circumstances.
+Whether you focus on Peaked Energy, Climate Chaos or what is euphemistically called the "Great Recession," each of these aspects of the permanent energy crisis mandate an end to highway expansion.
+We cannot afford to build more roads when we cannot maintain what we already have.
+The transition from cheap, abundant oil to expensive, hard to get oil has reduced the amount that people drive and is damaging the economic system that requires endless growth to function.
+Peak Energy has reduced the physical ability to grow traffic levels, regardless of economic circumstances.
 Burning fossil fuels pollutes the thin film of the atmosphere, with health consequences and environmental impacts, including global warming.
 Ultimately, ecology, energy and money are interconnected and inseparable, and each require a holistic integration with the others to address any of them.

 Energy depletion is not merely about personal transportation.
 Driving less will be uncomfortable, but eating less would be far more difficult.
-Most food eaten in the US crosses time zones, some even travels across international borders.
+Most food eaten in the USA crosses time zones, some travels across international borders.
 As fossil fuels decline we need to grow food where it is eaten.
-Relocalizing food production, growing food in the cities, community gardens, suburban "food not lawn" efforts, and protection of farmland from asphalt are all needed to reduce agricultural use of oil.
+Relocalizing food production, growing food in the cities, community gardens, suburban "food not lawn" efforts, and protection of farmland from asphalt are all needed to reduce agricultural dependence upon oil.

 George H.W.
-Bush's highway law - the 1991 Intermodal Surface Transportation Efficiency Act (ISTEA) - requires that Federal aid highway plans are designed for traffic conditions two decades in the future, not current traffic congestion.
+Bush's highway law - the 1991 Intermodal Surface Transportation Efficiency Act (ISTEA) - requires Federal aid highway plans to use estimates of traffic conditions two decades in the future, not current traffic congestion.
 It's anyone's guess what energy (and therefore, traffic) levels will be in the 2030s, but under any physically possible scenario the flow rates of petroleum and other fuels will be considerably less than they are today, since conventional fossil fuels have peaked globally.
-There will still be oil extraction in the 2030s but at levels less than current rates, and the future fuels will be the dirtier, more expensive, difficult to extract "bottom of the barrel" supplies.
+There will still be oil extraction in the 2030s but at levels less than current rates, and future fuels will be the dirtier, more expensive, difficult to extract "bottom of the barrel" supplies such as deep-water drilling, tar sands and fracking.
 Hyper efficient cars, public transit, car sharing, relocalizing production of food and other goods could mitigate these impacts but not prevent them.
 Therefore, transportation planning needs to focus on maintaining the enormous road networks already built, not expanding them further for travel demand that will not materialize on the energy downslope.
 The category of investment euphemistically called "modernization" should be dedicated toward quality train service, not super wide superhighways.

 The National Environmental Policy Act (NEPA) mandates that a "Supplemental" EIS must be prepared if there are "new circumstances" not anticipated when the scoping process was conducted.
 Surely reaching the peak of petroleum production worldwide is an important circumstance for a transportation project allegedly designed for travel long past the peak of petroleum.